Lecture: Rust Mains

 Wc

 The Unix utility wc counts characters, words, and lines in a file.
 We run it from the command-line as wc path/to/file.txt.
 Let's write our own version in Rust.
-Instead of diving right into code, work with your neighbors to do some reconnaissance.
-In particular, answer these questions:
+Here are the questions we'll have to answer to implement a solution:

 How do we get at the command-line arguments?